open-pioneer/trails-openlayers-base-packages/src/packages/scale-viewer/README.md

 # @open-pioneer/scale-viewer

-This package provides a UI component, to show the actual map scale to the user.
+This package provides a UI component to show the actual map scale to the user.

 ## Usage